KarMiles/polish-girl-painting/README.md

 Features
  - Wider array of ways to signup and login, e.g. via social media, Google,
  - Emails sent to users automatically on new blog entry.
+ - Menu with choice of languages for the website to appear incorporated into the site.

 # 3. Marketing Strategy <a name='marketing-strategy'></a>